giacfalk/blackmaRble/README.md

 https://ladsweb.modaps.eosdis.nasa.gov/missions-and-measurements/products/VNP46A2/
 https://ladsweb.modaps.eosdis.nasa.gov/missions-and-measurements/products/VNP46A3/

--   custom_shape = a `sf` simple feature polygon defining areas where to extract the data
+-   custom_shape = a custom `sf` simple feature polygon defining an area where to download and crop the data